gavintrent/dreamnet/README.md

 * **Real-Time Search:** Search bar with debounced username suggestions.
 * **Authentication & Authorization:** Secure session-based access using JWT tokens.

+## In Development: Future Features
+- Deployment to web via cloud services
+- Overhaul to site look and feel
+1. Revamp dream entries to resemble pages in a real journal
+2. Allow users to sort dream entries into volumes/journals
+- Integrate useful / fun information like interesting facts about dreams / sleep health

 ## Tech Stack

 ### Frontend